 John Gunn was my instructor to train me to fly T-28.
 After 14 hour flight time John Gunn let me fly solo.
 I was the first one in my group to fly solo.
 My first solo flight was at Nam Phong airport and then came back to Udorn and all my instructors and friends were waiting for me at the door.
 They picked me up by legs hands and feet and brought me over to a pond that was 100 feet away, and they threw me into the pond.
 I never swam with my flight suit on, my pockets and boots filled with water and I could not swim, I started to drown, I yelled for help!
 The group leader and another friend who were Lao jumped in to save me and pulled me out.

 Through all my training in T-28, I had two accidents.
-My first accident, I was flying with a Laos instructor, he taught me my first upside-down flight.
+My first accident, I was flying with a Lao instructor, he taught me my first upside-down flight.
 He asked me to roll the plane with no power, but the manual stated I needed to add power, so I asked him if I need more power and he said “no’ just roll.
 According to my manual book you have to add R P M and add power and descend to get speed to 210 mph and pull and roll onto the left, we did not do this, so when we were upside down we did not have enough power, and the plane dropped.
-All I know was to pull the airplane up, and it made a loop on a low altitude I had to pull 5.5 G’s.
+All I know was to pull the airplane up, and it made a loop at low altitude.
+I had to pull 5.5 G’s.
 The instructor passed out and could not help me with anything.
-By the time I got the plane to recover back up, the propeller had cut the tree tops; leaves were flying everywhere.
+By the time I got the plane to recover back up, the propeller had cut the treetops; leaves were flying everywhere.
 Then the instructor woke up.
 He said, “what’s going on?”
 I yelled at him, “because of you, we almost died!”
-When we got back, the mechanic had to take the plane to the garage for inspection for over G.
+When we got back, the mechanic had to take the plane to the hanger for an over G inspection.

 My second accident was with my instructor John Gunn.
 John was in the front I was in the back.
 We flew instrument, and the engine red light came on, I called him, and he took over the plane, and he did; for a minute the engine caught fire and lots of flames came out of the exhaust on both sides.
 The engine and plane began to shake and vibrate, and we could not see or hear anything.
 He turned the gas off, and the fires stopped.
 I heard John screaming but could not hear or understand what he was saying, we were headed to Nam Phong airport only about 1 mile away, I knew he could make an emergency landing, my hand was still on the Yankee seat handle, so when the plane landed belly first then my hand pulled the Yankee handle by accident and the rocket pulled me up, I got a cut on my chin and needed six stitches.
 My instructor was ok, later on, I found out that John was trying to tell me to parachute out, but I could not hear him, and he could not parachute unless I parachute first, so he had to no choice but to try and land the plane.
 I thank God we both made it safely.